-When simulating source limitation by setting carbon assimilation to zero for the trees characterized in Fig. 3, our model predicted changes in the shape of the NSC age and transit time distributions over time due to NSC storage mobilization (Fig. 4 and Fig. 5).
-The simulated starvation progressively reduced the NSC masses from storage compartments (Fig. 4).
-The carbon mass that is drawn from the storage was proportionally younger during the initial phase of the simulations in comparison to the more advanced phases of the simulations (Fig. 5).
-Therefore the proportion of young carbon decreased rapidly over time, flattening the entire NSC age distribution of the trees (Fig. 4).
-Consequently, both the mean age and mean transit time of the NSC increased.
-The mean transit time increased first in an exponential way and then increased linearly (Fig. 6).
-The exponential phase explains the progressive and fast depletion of the reserves as the proportion of young carbon decreased faster than the proportion of old carbon.
-Then, when the age distribution of the remaining NSC becomes increasingly uniform, the linear phase describes the aging of the carbon.
+When simulating carbon limitation for the trees characterized in Fig. 3, our model predicted changes in the shape of the NSC age and transit time distributions over time due to NSC storage mobilization (Fig. 4 and 5).
+The simulated carbon limitation progressively reduced the mass of NSC in storage compartments (Fig. 4).
+The carbon mass drawn from storage was younger during the initial phase of the simulations and increased during the simulations (Fig. 5).
+The proportion of young carbon decreased rapidly, flattening the entire NSC age distribution of the trees (Fig. 4).
+Consequently, both the mean age and mean transit time of the NSC increased as carbon limitation progressed.
+The mean transit time increased first in an exponential way and then linearly (Fig. 6).
+The exponential phase reflects the progressive and fast depletion of young reserves and increasing importance but slower utilization of old carbon.
+Then, when the age distribution of the remaining NSC becomes increasingly uniform, the linear phase describes the aging of the remaining carbon.

-The increase in mean transit time over time indicates that trees used increasingly older reserves for respiration as the storage pool was exhausted.
-For trees that can store carbon for a longer time, such as A. rubrum and P. taeda, the stop in the assimilation rate resulted in an increase in the mean transit time of several years, due principally to the availability of several decades old NSC in the stem and coarse roots (Fig. 3).
-For these species, the mean transit time increased from 2.9 years old in healthy conditions to 21 years old for A. rubrum, and from 2.4 to 13 years old for P. taeda, when trees already consumed around 80% of their reserves.
-If we consider consumption levels between 50 to 60% of the NSC the mean transit time raised to 10.3 ±4 years old for A. rubrum and to 5 ± 1.5 years old for P. taeda (Fig. 6).
-It took around 5 years for them to consume 80% of their reserves and 3 ± 1 years to consume 50% (Fig. 6).
-In contrast, for P. halepensis trees growing in Yatir forest, the transit time increased from 0.48 to 4 years old at the end of the exponential trend (Fig. 6) in just 2 years.
+The increase in mean transit time during carbon limitation indicates that trees used increasingly older reserves for respiration as the storage pool was exhausted.
+For trees that can store carbon for a longer time, such as A. rubrum and P. taeda, the cessation of assimilation resulted in an increase in the mean transit time of several years, due principally to the availability of several decades old NSC in the stem and coarse roots to support metabolism (Fig. 3).
+For A. rubrum, the mean transit time increased from 2.9 ± 0.31 years in healthy conditions to 10.3 ± 0.31 years when trees had consumed 50-60% of the reserves, and to 21 ± 0.31 years when only 20% of their reserves remained (Fig. 6).
+For P. taeda, mean transit times increased from 2.4 ± 0.09 years at steady state to 5 ± 0.09 years (50-60% consumption), and to 13 ± 0.09 years (80% consumed) , (Fig. 6).
+For P. halepensis trees growing in Yatir forest, the transit time increased from 0.48 ± 0.08 years to 4 ± 0.08 years at the end of the exponential trend (Fig. 6).

-Sensitivity and uncertainty of mean ages and mean transit times to variations in sink strength
+Sensitivity and uncertainty of mean age and mean transit time to variations in sink strength

-The predicted mean age and the mean transit time of NSC were similar in terms of their sensitivity to changes in the tree carbon cycling rates for all tree species.
-The mean age was mainly sensitive to changes in the consumption of NSC from stored carbon in the stem, branches and coarse roots (Cs) and the loss of NSC in the transition from sapwood to heartwood (LSs) (Fig. 7).
-The mean transit time was principally sensitive to the allocation of NSC to storage in the roots (Sr and Sbr) and to root growth (Gr).
-In addition, both quantities were sensitive to changes to the allocation to root active NSC (Stor and BRl) and to root respiration (Rr) to a lesser degree (Fig. 7).
-The impact of changes in these cycling rates on the mean age and mean transit time is complex and non-linear in some cases (Fig. 8).
-But in general, the higher the consumption from the NSC stem pools the younger is the NSC in the tree; and the higher the storage in the NSC in the roots the older the NSC in the tree.
+.
+The mean age was mainly sensitive to changes in the consumption of NSC from stored carbon in the stem, branches and coarse roots (Cs) and the loss of NSC in the transition from sapwood to heartwood (LSs) (Fig. S2).
+The mean transit time was principally sensitive to the allocation of NSC to storage in the roots (Sr and Sbr) and root growth (Gr).
+In addition, both quantities were sensitive to changes in the allocation to root active NSC (Stor and BRl), and to a lesser degree, to root respiration (Rr) (Fig. S2).
+The impact of changes in these cycling rates on the mean age and mean transit time is complex and non-linear in some cases as indicated by high variance of the sensitivity index (Fig. S2 and S3).
+But in general, the higher the consumption from the NSC stem pools, the younger the NSC in the tree; and the greater the storage of NSC in the roots, the older the NSC in the tree.